-If you are in your thirties, it is likely that you have experienced throbbing pain at the lower part of your back.
+If you are in your thirties, you have likely experienced throbbing pain in the lower part of your back.
 Perhaps, you have been frustrated by the unpredictable and uncontrollable nature of the phenomenon’s occurrence.

-The pain just comes all of a sudden and you feel helpless and unable to do anything at that point in time.
-However, if it makes you feel better, then you should know that you are not the only young, agile and virile individual who has experienced this unpleasant situation.
+The pain comes suddenly, and you feel helpless and unable to do anything then.
+However, if it makes you feel better, then you should know that you are not the only young, agile, and virile individual who has experienced this unpleasant situation.

 What is Lower Back Pain?